vahyno/json-to-html-with-mr-fox/README.md

     - Using Dot Notation
 * Looping over Arrays/Lists
     - Using the current index of the loop
-* Combining Strings using Concatination
+* Combining Strings using Concatenation
     - Creating HTML strings

 ## What is JSON?